Overlooking Fish River Canyon

 Discover the best of Southern Africa on this escorted group tour

-An intrepid overland adventure through South Africa, Namibia, Botswana and Zimbabwe with canyon hikes, dune walks, sea kayaking and safaris
+An amazing overland adventure through South Africa, Namibia, Botswana and Zimbabwe with canyon hikes, dune walks, sea kayaking and safaris

-Start off with 2 nights in Cape Town (we can extend the trip to incorporate more if you like) before heading North in to the beautiful Cederberg Mountains, a wonderful part of the country full of interesting rock art sites.
-Cross the border in to Namibia and spend time in the dramatic Fish River Canyon, the breathtaking Namib Desert and the quaint Germanic seaside town of Swakopmund.
-Continue your journey back in to the desert with time in beautiful Damaraland before continuing on to the iconic Etosha National Park.
-From Etosha travel down to the capital city of Windhoek for an overnight stay, before crossing the border in to Botswana to explore the seemingly endless expanse of the Kalahari Desert.
-You will also have the opportunity to head in to the Okavango Delta, arguably the best-known wildlife viewing destination in the world on this trip – a unique experience and one to be treasured.
-A night in the oddly endearing safari town of Maun breaks the journey across to the stunning Makgadikgadi Pans, the sheer salt flat that extends across much of Eastern Botswana.
-The Chobe National Park, in the far North-East of Botswana is the next stop, with amazing safaris to be enjoyed on land and on the Chobe River.
+Start off with a night in Cape Town (we can extend the trip to incorporate more if you like) before heading North into the beautiful Cederberg Mountains, a wonderful part of the country full of interesting rock art sites.
+Cross the border into Namibia and spend time in the dramatic Fish River Canyon, the breathtaking Namib Desert and the quaint Germanic seaside town of Swakopmund.
+Continue your journey back into the desert before continuing to the iconic Etosha National Park.
+From Etosha travel down to the capital city of Windhoek for an overnight stay, before crossing the border into Botswana to explore the seemingly endless expanse of the Kalahari Desert.
+Visit the oddly endearing safari town of Maun before heading into the Okavango Delta for some truly wild camping, arguably the best-known wildlife viewing destination in the world on this trip – a unique experience and one to be treasured.
+The onwards to the stunning Makgadikgadi Pans, the sheer salt flat that extends across much of Eastern Botswana.
 Round off your trip with a couple of nights in Victoria Falls – iconic Africa and the perfect place crescendo to an amazing trip.

 Taking in some of the most beautiful and interesting parts of 4 incredible countries, it is tough to think of a trip that offers a great diversity of experience than this.
-Travelling over land means you really get under the skin of each of the destinations and learn more about them than you would if you flew from place to place.
+Travelling overland and camping means you get under the skin of each of the destinations and learn more about them than you would if you flew from place to place.

 Speak to an expert